 - Progesterone level

-- White blood count (WBC) with differential to rule out infection
+- White blood count (WBC) with differential to check for infection

 Most women with a threatened miscarriage go on to have a normal pregnancy.